nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ### Coplien & Schmidt 1995
 - ["A Development Process Generative Pattern Language"](https://www.semanticscholar.org/paper/A-development-process-generative-pattern-language-Coplien/04d923750e0beea90c3ec84082ad4bcc1ac690b0)
-- Patterns can be used to build an organization and to guide its development process in the domain of software development.
+- "patterns can be used to build an organization and to guide its development process in the domain of software development."
-- A good set of organizational patterns helps to (indirectly) generate the right process.
+- "a good set of organizational patterns helps to (indirectly) generate the right process."
 ---
 ![coplien '95](coplien_1995_plop.png)
 ---